GuidesCafe

 • Stick to Google Play Store or the official app stores of trusted brands (Samsung Galaxy Store, Huawei AppGallery, etc.).

-• Avoid APKs from random websites, no matter how tempting that “free” cracked version of a paid app looks.
+• Avoid APKs from random websites — no matter how tempting that “free” cracked version of a paid app looks.

 Real-life gist:

 Last year, thousands of Nigerians downloaded what looked like a loan app.
 Instead, it was spyware that quietly harvested contacts and messages.
 The fake app didn’t come from Play Store, but from a forwarded WhatsApp link.
 That’s how easy it happens.
+Read more on this

 2. Check App Permissions Before Installing